It belongs to the cranial nerves in position VII. It is the nerve that is responsible for facial expression.

-In the parotid gland, the nerve divides into two main divisions in the so-called pes anserinus; that is, the superiorly directed cervicofacial divisions and the inferior ones of the facial nerve.
+In the parotid gland, the nerve divides into two main divisions in the so-called pes anserinus: the superiorly directed cervicofacial divisions and the inferior ones of the facial nerve.

 - Mandibular marginal.

 The facial nerve is responsible for all the muscles of facial expression.
-Of these, the facial nerve innervates 14 of the 17 paired muscle groups of the face on its deep side.
+Of these, the facial nerve innervates 14 of the 17 paired muscle groups of the face on its serious side.

-The three muscles innervated at its superficial or lateral borders are the buccinator, the levator of the corner of the mouth, and the mental muscles.
+The three muscles innervated at its external or lateral borders are the buccinator, the levator of the corner of the mouth, and the mental muscles.

 There are frequent connections between the buccal and zygomatic branches.
-The temporal and marginal mandibular branches are at greatest risk during surgical procedures and are generally terminal connections without anastomotic connections.
+The temporal and marginal mandibular components are at the most significant risk during surgical procedures and are generally terminal connections without anastomotic connections.